-The Faculty procedure clearly sets out the steps a student must take to appeal an academic decision.
-See http://sydney.edu.au/law/cstudent/coursework/appeals.shtml.
+JD: http://sydney.edu.au/law/cstudent/jd/appeals.shtml

-Advice and support for appeals and the appeals process is available from the Sydney University Postgraduate Representative Association (SUPRA).
-See http://www.supra.usyd.edu.au
+Advice and support for appeals and the appeals process is available from the Students Representative Council (SRC) (undergraduate students) or SUPRA (postgraduate students).

-Use of lecture material
+Recording and use of lecture material

-Lectures are literary works subject to copyright.
-Students have a limited licence to make use of these lectures by taking notes and making a limited number of copies for their research and study.
+Lectures are literary works subject to the copyright of the lecturer.
+Students have a limited licence to make use of these lectures by taking notes and making a limited number of copies for their own research and study.
 That licence does not extend to making multiple copies of these notes, publishing them, electronically transmitting them or making them available online in any form.

-Lectures may not be taped without express personal permission from the lecturer.
+Lectures may not be recorded without the express personal permission of the lecturer to the student concerned.